From Alexnet to Transformers: Measuring the Non-linearity of Deep Neural Networks with Affine Optimal Transport: Raw signatures

-In this section, we explore the role of increasing depth for VGG and Resnet architectures.
+Finally, we explore the role of increasing depth for VGG and Resnet architectures.
 We consider VGG11, VGG13, VGG16 and VGG19 models in the first case, and Resnet18, Resnet34, Resnet50, Resnet101 and Resnet152.
-The results are presented in Figure \ref{fig:appendix_depth_vgg} and Figure \ref{fig:appendix_depth_resnet} for VGGs and Resnets, respectively.

-As mentioned in the main paper, VGGs do not change their non-linearity signature with increasing depth.
+The results are presented in \cref{fig:appendix_depth_vgg} and \cref{fig:appendix_depth_resnet} for VGGs and Resnets, respectively.
+Interestingly, VGGs do not change their non-linearity signature with increasing depth.
 In the case of Resnets, we can see that the separation between more linear post-residual activations becomes more distinct and approaches 1 for deeper networks.